Marlins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ha-Seong Kim and the San Diego Padres hit the field on Tuesday at PETCO Park against Jesus Luzardo, who is starting for the Miami Marlins.
-First pitch is set for 9:40 PM ET for the second game of a three-game series.
+Seth Lugo gets the start for the San Diego Padres on Wednesday at PETCO Park against Luis Arraez and the Miami Marlins.
+First pitch is at 4:10 PM ET.

-The Padres are the favorite in this one, at -190, while the underdog Marlins have +155 odds to play spoiler.
-A 7.5-run total is set in the game.
+The Padres are favored in this one, at -175, while the underdog Marlins have +145 odds to win.
+The total is 7.5 runs for the contest (with +100 odds to hit the over and -120 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.